-Isaiah 46:9-10 Remember the former things of old: for I am God . . .
+Isaiah 46:9 Remember the former things of old, for I am God . . .

 This is why we have gone through the book of Deuteronomy, because it too is reflecting on the past and it supplies the foundation for the lessons that are within it.
 Moses then extrapolates on them as to what the solutions or our responsibilities are.
 So God says:

-Isaiah 46:9-10 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like me, 10 Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure.
+Isaiah 46:9-10 Remember the former things of old, for I am God, and there is no other; I am God, and there is none like Me, declaring the end from the beginning, and from ancient times the things that are not yet done, saying, 'My counsel shall stand, and I will do all My pleasure.'

 The only thing is, the difference between us and God is we get there like this and He gets there like this.
 We hit and miss and we stutter.
 We have times when we back up, but we generally make our way to where we want to go.
 Sometimes we give up, but not God.
-He laid it out in advance and He knows exactly where He's going.
+He laid it out in advance and He knows exactly where He is going.

 Do not manufacturers set up assembly lines in order to produce a product?
 The lines begin with raw materials and piece after piece is fit into what eventually becomes the product at the end of the line.
 God is producing a family.
 He is fitting piece after piece into that family.
 Just as surely as the manufacturer knows that there is a certain way to which the things have to be put together in order for the job to be done in an orderly, efficient, cost effective way, God knows those things far better than men do.
 God is creating a family.
 He started, perhaps with the top job under Christ, with Abraham.
 He keeps building out from under him.